 The Committee believes it is important for executive officers and other employees of CryoLife to receive acceptable salaries so that CryoLife can recruit and retain the talent it needs.
 For several years, the Committee has obtained a salary survey report entitled the "Radford Salary Survey for U.S. Biotech Companies," which contains information regarding salaries paid to various biotech executives in the United States.
 The Committee reviews this salary survey primarily for information regarding salaries, as opposed to bonus and stock incentive information.
 In setting salaries, the Committee takes into consideration the individual employee's performance, length of service to CryoLife, and the information provided by the Radford Survey.
 The Committee seeks to set compensation at levels which are reasonable under the circumstances and near the midrange for U.S. biotech companies.
 The base salary for each executive officer is set on a subjective basis, bearing in mind an overall impression of that Executive's relative skills, experience, and contribution to CryoLife.
 The Committee does not attempt to address the relative weight assigned to the various factors, which are evaluated on a subjective overall basis by each individual member of the Committee.
 Salaries of all executive officers are reviewed annually by the Committee.
-In accordance with this procedure, the Committee consults with Mr. Anderson, the President and Chief Executive Officer of CryoLife, with respect to all executives except Mr. Anderson, and an appropriate range of base salary, bonus, and stock options is subjectively considered, based upon the range of compensation received by the other executive officers and the requirements of the particular positions to be filled.
-For 2004, the Compensation Committee did not consider it advisable to make general increases in salaries, although Mr. Lee received an increase based on his promotion to Executive Vice President and Chief Operating Officer in 2004.
-The Chief Executive Officer negotiates with candidates for employment, subject to acceptance and ratification by the Committee, and this negotiated base salary is reflected in each candidate's employment agreement.
+In accordance with this procedure, the Committee consults with Mr. Anderson, the President and Chief Executive Officer of CryoLife, where to all executives except Mr. Anderson, and an appropriate range of base salary, bonus, and stock compensation is subjectively considered, based upon the range of compensation received by the other executive officers, subject to acceptance and ratification by the Committee, and this negotiated base salary is reflected in each candidate's employment agreement or other arrangement.